TrainWeb.org Facebook Page

 l&BR Crest

-Original Evans O'Donnell signals at Chelfham circa-1900
+Evans O'Donnell signals at Chelfham circa-1900 and two Tyer's No 7A Electric Train Tablets.

 L&BR Signalling Index RailWest Main Index

 This page is a portal to other pages in RailWest which describe in more detail particular aspects of the Signalling of the Lynton & Barnstaple Railway (L&BR).
+Click here for more general historical details about the L&BR and a Bibliography.

 This site is not intended to provide detailed information about the basic principles and components of railway signalling in Great Britain - you should visit The Signal Box for a wide range of background information.
-The emphasis here is on particular aspects of L&BR signalling equipment and operation, such as the signals and the single-line Electric Train Tablet instruments, and historical details about all the individual L&BR signalling installations.
+The emphasis here is on particular aspects of L&BR signalling equipment and operation, such as the signal-boxes, the signals and the single-line Electric Train Tablet instruments, and historical details about all the individual L&BR signalling installations.

-Much of the L&BR-related material available on this site has been derived from research by the author in his capacity as the Corresponding Member on L&BR signalling for the Signalling Record Society and as a member of the Lynton & Barnstaple Railway Trust.
+Much of the L&BR-related material available on RailWest has been derived from research by the author in his capacity as the Corresponding Member on L&BR signalling for the Signalling Record Society and as a member of the Lynton & Barnstaple Railway Trust.
 Grateful acknowledgement is given to all those who have helped him along the way to record at least part of this aspect of L&BR history.

-Index to Lynton & Barnstaple Railway Pages
+Index to Lynton & Barnstaple Railway Signalling Pages

 INFORMATION WANTED